Komsomolets Peak Hike in Ala Archa: My 4200m Summit Experience + Full Guide

 View from Komsomolets Peak in Ala Archa National Park in Kyrgyzstan

-Komsomolets Peak Trail Overview:
+Komsomolets Peak Trail Overview & Quick Facts:

 • Route: Komsomolets Peak Trail (Out-and-back) in Ala Archa National Park